ABOUT US

 Board members are volunteers who work from donated facilities in order to minimize administrative costs and maximize the value of every donation to Hospitalito Atitlán (HA).
 AHA has no paid staff and its only expenditures are for legal and accounting assistance and bank transaction fees.

-Michael Harvey, DrPH, Chair Elect
+Michael Harvey, DrPH, Chair

 Michael is a professor of public health at Temple University in Philadelphia PA.
 He lived in Santiago Atitlán for a year while serving as the Hospitalito’s development manager.
 During that time, he oversaw a diverse portfolio of public health and sustainability projects including annual fundraising drives, grant applications and community public health initiatives.
 Mike has a Masters in Public Health from the University of Pennsylvania, where he took part in the Guatemalan Health Initiative — a longstanding partnership between Penn and the hospital — as well as a Doctor of Public Health from the University of California, Berkeley.
 He is a HA maternal/child sponsor.